WheteThunger/MonumentAddons/README.md

 - Be careful where you spawn entities.
 Make sure you are aiming at a point that is clearly inside a monument, or it may spawn in an unexpected location at other instances of that monument or for different map seeds.
 If you are aiming at a point where the terrain is not flat, that usually means it is not in the monument, though there are some exceptions.
 - When placing an entity that has a matching deployable, equip the corresponding item and use it as a placement guide for pinpoint precision before running the `maspawn` command.
 Note: You may need to rotate the placement guide.
-- Bind `makill` to a key while setting up entities to save time, since you may need to remove and replace an entity a few times to get it where you want.
+- Bind `makill` to a key while setting up entities to save time.

 ## Troubleshooting

 - If you receive the "Not at a monument" error, and you think you are at a monument, it means the Monument Finder plugin may have inaccurate bounds for that monument, such as if the monument is new to the game, or if it's a custom monument.
 Monument Finder provides commands to visualize the monument bounds, and configuration options to change them per monument.
 - If you accidentally `ent kill` an entity that you spawned with this plugin, you can reload the plugin to restore it.
-- If you spawn an entity that is either invisible or doesn't have a collider, and you want to remove it, you can remove the entity from the profile's data file and then reload the profile.

 ## Uninstallation